WeiqiJust/CHER-Ob/Readme.md

 `$(QTDir)` is where your QT is installed.

 ####Optional:
-The .sln file under Visual Studio folder has already loaded all the include files and .lib files under lib folder.<br />
+The .sln file under Windows folder has already loaded all the include files and .lib files under lib folder.<br />
 If you want to recompile the libraries, please follow the instructions below to link the libraries to the solution:<br />
 - Put all the compiled libraries in different separte folders with the library's name.
 Each library should include an include/src, lib and bin(optional) folder.<br />
 - Put all the library folder under `$(ProjectPath)\lib` folder.<br />